 Low blood sugar is called hypoglycemia.
-A blood sugar level below 70 mg/dL is low and can harm you.
+A blood sugar level below 70 mg/dL (3.9 mmol/L) is low and can harm you.
 A blood sugar level below 54 mg/dL (3.0 mmol/L) is cause for immediate action.

 You are at risk for low blood sugar if you have diabetes and are taking any of the following diabetes medicines:

 - Glyburide (Micronase), glipizide (Glucotrol), glimepiride (Amaryl), repaglinide (Prandin), or nateglinide (Starlix)